yasirbarlas/tabular-deep-reinforcement-learning/README.md

 # INM707: Deep Reinforcement Learning

 Note: This repository and its contents support the coursework of the INM707 module at City, University of London.
+Note for examiners: The Advanced Individual Tasks and Extra Task were run on the Hyperion High-Performance Computer, hence the lack of Jupyter Notebooks.

 ## Basic Tasks